Shuffle Algebras and Non-Commutative Probability for Pairs of Faces: Lie theory of two-faced independences

 \subsection{preLie algebra II}

-\shalII{{\sf m}(S)} The purpose of this section is to exhibit a second sub-preLie algebra ${\sf m}(S)$ of $\mathfrak{g}$.
-The preLie product $\vartriangleleft$ restricts to the zero preLie product on ${\sf m}(S)$.
-Both preLie algebras, the one defined in the previous section and the one introduced now, are meaningful to the theory of noncommutative probability; they \emph{implement} moment-cumulant relations corresponding to certain notions of independence.
-For the one at stake here, this is \emph{classical independence} between random variables in $S$.
+The purpose of this section is to exhibit a second sub-preLie algebra $\shalII$ of $\mathfrak{g}$.
+The preLie product~$\vartriangleleft$ restricts to the zero preLie product on $\shalII$.
+Both preLie algebras, $\shalI$ defined in the previous section and $\shalII$ introduced now, are meaningful to the theory of noncommutative probability; they \emph{implement} moment-cumulant relations corresponding to certain notions of independence.
+For the one at stake here, this is \emph{tensor independence} between random variables in $S$.\footnote{The combinatorial structures we study here only lead to trivial bi-tensor independence, which coincides with usual tensor independence because the full set of partitions of a translucent set is not constrained by colouration.
+Non-trivial bi-tensor independences, such as appear in \cite{GHU21p} and \cite{Varso-PhD} as deformations are beyond our scope here.}